jmaki17/Ecooli_BCB546X-Fall2017/Heshiki_et_al_ 2017.md

 ### File Acquisition, Inspection, Cleaning

-The first step in the technical processing of this data is the acquisition of files by accession number using SRA toolkit.
+The first step in the technical processing of this data is the acquisition of files by accession number using SRA toolkit, allowing us to acquire them as fastq files.

 ---